freeCodeCamp/freeCodeCamp/guide/english/python/commenting-code/index.md

     # This is the first line of a multiline comment.
     # This is the second line.
 ```

+Although there is no simple multiline comment like `{ }` in Pascal or the commonly used `\* *\` format, many editors have an option for easy multiline commenting.
+For example, Atom and Pycharm have `Ctrl-/` to easily comment or remove comments on multiple selected lines.

 Another type of comment is the **docstring**, documented in <a href='https://www.python.org/dev/peps/pep-0257/' target='_blank' rel='nofollow'>`PEP 257`</a>.
 Docstrings are a specific type of comment that becomes the `__doc__` attribute.

 For a string literal to be a docstring, it must start and end with `\"\"\"` and be the first statement of the module, function, class, or method definition it is documenting: